Six Ways to Meet and Exceed Your Employees’ “New Normal” Rights and Expectations

 4. Know Your Legal Obligations

+Legislation and collective bargaining, or trade union, agreements will often include provisions related to layoffs, furloughs, and leave.
 Throughout the COVID-19 pandemic, many government authorities and organisations have instituted new and/or temporary policies to support both employers and employees.
 Continually monitor these changes and implement processes to simplify and prove compliance.

-5. If Possible, Be Flexible with Schedules
+5. If Possible, Be Flexible with Rosters

 With diminished access to childcare, school closings, and additional consideration for individuals more vulnerable to COVID-19, employees need more flexibility.
 If your business can support more flexible work arrangements, such as working from home and flex time, you may want to consider defining policies that govern these options.
 This will ensure that you have the coverage you need, when you need it, and that employees have the flexibility to provide and care for their loved ones.